scellecs/morpeh/README.md

 ```

 All systems types:
-* `IInitializer` - has only OnAwake and Dispose methods, convenient for executing startup logic
+* `IInitializer` - has OnAwake and Dispose methods only, which is convenient for executing startup logic
 * `ISystem`
 * `IFixedSystem`
 * `ILateSystem`